 SEO is a beast and far too much to go into when discussing SERP, but it is an important part of where you appear on these all-important results pages.
 The whole goal of SEO is to achieve higher rankings from an organic perspective.
 This can be done alone or in conjunction with paid advertisements.

 While organic SERP utilizes SEO, PPC focuses on utilizing an advertising budget to achieve positioning on the search engine results pages.
 Yet, it is not as simple as paying money and having your name and company information show up in search results.
 Instead, paid search ads are essentially an auction.
 Advertisers bid on keywords that are relevant to their business and will trigger a display of their ads when their target audience uses those terms.

 There are a lot of options for the display of advertising and where you appear in the ads section will depend on your budget and bidding strategies.
 Paid searches are as complex as SEO, but they will allow you to be prominent on the SERP sooner than organic efforts alone might.

 Need Help Improving Your Position on the SERP?
 Convergent1 Can Help!

 We understand that search engine results pages, SEO, and paid advertising can be overwhelming.
 Many business owners have a website built not understanding that their website doesn’t work for them unless they gain exposure.
-Convergent1 has more than 20 years helping business owners just like you.
-We have a time-tested method that helps businesses see their position on the SERP rise rapidly, bringing them more relevant traffic.
-Contact us today or schedule a free, no-obligation consultation if you would like to discuss our approach to boosting business through the improvement of the SERP position.
-We look forward to working with you!
+Convergent1 has been helping businesses just like yours for more than 20 years.
+We have a proven method that helps businesses see an increase in their search engine ranking, which brings them more relevant traffic.